Cinedelica

 Contact Cinedelica

-For all general enquiries or writing opportunities with Cinedelica, contact us at
+For all general enquiries or writing opportunities with Cinedelica, please contact us:

 Cinedelica is part of the Modculture Media group of websites.
 You can find out more about Modculture Media here.